-Using MATLAB inside an Engee Function block
+Using MATLAB inside the Engee Function block

-In this example, we will look at how to use MATLAB code inserts inside an Engee Function block.
-To do this, we'll use persistent variables, which allow us to extend the functionality of MATLAB code and store values in themselves even after exiting the function.
-For this demonstration, we have written a counter function in MATLAB, which is reset if the value 1 comes to the input.
-The code of the function is given below.
+In this example, we will look at how to apply code inserts in MATLAB inside the Engee Function block.
+To do this, we use persistent variables, which allow us to expand the functionality of the MATLAB code and store the values in themselves even after exiting the function.

 using MATLAB

-mat"cd $(@__DIR__)"
+mat"cd ($(@__DIR__))"

 mat"cnt(0)"